 Help for family & friends

-Caring for someone experiencing schziophrenia can be frightening, frustrating and exhausting.
-Carers need care too — it’s okay to set boundaries for the care you can give, and to prioritise your own physical and mental health.
+The family and friends of someone with schizophrenia need care and support too — it’s okay to set boundaries for the care you can give, and to prioritise your own physical and mental health.

-There are many other people out there who share your experience, and many services designed to help carers of people with mental illness.
+There are many other people out there who share your experience, and many services designed to help carers of people with mental health issues.
 Here are a few places to find support:

 If you’re caring for someone and feeling isolated, you’ve got to reach out.
 You are honestly not alone, there are so many of us out there